Research concerning North Head

 1. Research after fire

-A Seminar titled "Using Fire as a Restoration Tool" was held on Tuesday 4th March 2014 at North Head.
+Seminar titled "Using Fire as a Restoration Tool" held on Tuesday 4th March 2014 at North Head

-Presentations were from Sydney Harbour Federation Trust, Fire and Rescue New South Wales, and Willoughby City Council
+Presentations were from Sydney Harbour Federation Trust, Fire and Rescue New South Wales, and Willoughby City Council, with a tour of the restoration work within Eastern Suburbs Banksia Scrub (ESBS).
+The discussion involved 55 participants.

 Authors: Judy Lambert, Geoff Lambert, Belinda Pellow